fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Maza, _Thinking about History_, 178--185 (until the new section starts).

 {% include alert.html class='danger' title='Reading Quiz' text="
-The question to think about in reading for the quiz: What were the challenges to the objectivity of history?
+The question to think about in reading for the quiz: What were the challenges to historical objectivity---the ability for historians to produce \"objective\" histories?
 "%}